JamesTang2001/super-duper-adventure/01-machine-learning-fundamentals-with-python/01-supervised-learning-with-scikit-learn/course-description.md

 #### 1-3 Fine-tuning your model
 Having trained your model, your next task is to evaluate its performance.
 In this chapter, you will learn about some of the other metrics available in scikit-learn that will allow you to assess your model's performance in a more nuanced manner.
 Next, learn to optimize your classification and regression models using hyperparameter tuning.

+#### 1-4 Preprocessing and pipelines
+This chapter introduces pipelines, and how scikit-learn allows for transformers and estimators to be chained together and used as a single unit.
+Preprocessing techniques will be introduced as a way to enhance model performance, and pipelines will tie together concepts from previous chapters.